dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## Pump History
 ![Pump History Dialog](../images/Medtronic03.png)

-Pump history is retrieved every 5 minutes and stored localy.
+Pump history is retrieved every 5 minutes and stored locally.
 Only the previous 24 hours worth of history is stored.
 The allows for a convinient way to see pump behaviour should that be required.
 The only items stored are those relevenant to AndroidAPS and will not inlcude a configuration function that has no relevance.

 ## RL Status (RileyLink Status)